Cysharp/MemoryPack/README.md

 Overwrite
 ---
-MemoryPack supports deserialize to existing instance, that reduce new instance allocation.
-It can use by `Deserialize(ref T? value)` overload.
+To reduce allocations MemoryPack supports deserializing to an existing instance, overwriting it.
+This can be used with the `Deserialize(ref T? value)` overload.

 ```csharp
 var person = new Person();